VICK-sys/FlxGifDemo/README.md

 ## The problem this solves

 HaxeFlixel doesn't play GIFs out of the box.
-There's a community library ([flxgif](https://github.com/MAJigsaw77/flxgif)) that adds GIF playback, but it has a hidden landmine: GIFs downloaded from sites like Giphy are often saved in a compressed style that the library chokes on.
+There's a community library ([flxgif](https://github.com/MAJigsaw77/flxgif)) that adds GIF playback, but it has a hidden issue: GIFs downloaded from sites like Giphy are often saved in a compressed style that the library chokes on.
 Instead of showing an error, the game just freezes on a black screen forever.

 This project fixes that automatically.
 Every time you build the game, a small script finds all the GIFs in your assets folder and re-saves them with [FFmpeg](https://ffmpeg.org/) (a free video tool) into a plain format the library handles easily.
-Your original files are never touched — the fixed copies live in a hidden work folder (`.gifcache/`) that the build uses instead.
+Your original files are never touched.
+The fixed copies live in a hidden work folder (`.gifcache/`) that the build uses instead.
 The script remembers which files it already processed, so it only does the work once per file.

 To give a sense of the difference: one 5-second Giphy download never finished loading at all in its original form.
 After the automatic fix-up, the exact same animation loads in about a third of a second.